LO-CI24/Hackathon-2/README.md

 The information within intends to inform and advise the user on how much their money is worth when exchanged from one currency to another.

-The goal of the site owner and our objective is to be able to provide this infromation in an accessible, informative way, with a clean and clear UI.
+The goal of the site owner and our objective is to be able to provide this information in an accessible, informative way, with a clean and clear UI.

 ## 2. Hackathon Project Rules and Guidelines